WZLR: Classic hits (2018–present)

 On October 15, 2018, at 5:00 pm, WZLR shifted its to format from classic rock to a traditional classic hits station similar to the common format heard on stations like KRTH-FM Los Angeles and WCBS-FM New York.
 Core artists on the new format include Michael Jackson, Madonna, Hall & Oates, Prince and Journey.
 The station plays a wide variety from dance to alternative including pop and rock standards.
 The first song of the new format is Michael Jackson's "Wanna Be Starting Something."
-The move places the station in direct competition with Aloha Station Trust's WRZX "Big 106.5", however WRZX's tower location is more than 40 miles northwest of Dayton near Greenville, compared to WZLR's signal which is located just south of Xenia.
-On May 4, 2020, WRZX flipped formats to traditional 60s oldies leaving WZLR all to itself in the Dayton market playing Classic Hits.
+The move places the station in direct competition with Aloha Station Trust's WRZX "Big 106.5", however WRZX's tower location is more than 40 mi northwest of Dayton near Greenville, compared to WZLR's signal which is located just south of Xenia.
+On May 4, 2020, WRZX flipped formats to traditional 1960s oldies leaving WZLR all to itself in the Dayton market playing classic hits.
 WRZX flipped to religious programming on August 2, 2021.